 - Complete your Common Application.
 It's a snap!
 Remember to include your college essay.

 - Have your college counselor send us transcripts from your secondary (high) school.
 This will list the classes you took and your grades and/or test scores.
 STAC Admissions reserves the right to request this document translated into English by a certified translation company.

 - Send your SAT or ACT scores to STAC.
 We will take only your highest scores into consideration, especially if you test more than once.
 The STAC SAT school code is 2807.
 The STAC ACT school code is 2897.

 - We expect all international students to take either the TOEFL , IELTS, or Pearson PTE English language proficiency exam.
 However, you may qualify for an English proficiency testing waiver.
 Qualifying students include graduates from a U.S. high school or secondary school elsewhere with all courses taught in the English language exclusively, with the exception of foreign language courses.
 You may also qualify for a waiver if your SAT Evidence Based Reading and Writing score is 500 or higher.
 Your transcript must also be provided in the English language.

 - STAC requires at least one letter of recommendation.
 This can be from a teacher, coach, mentor, or adviser who knows you well.
 All letters of recommendation can be emailed directly to the international admissions counselor or to firstname.lastname@example.org.

-- Any student attending secondary (high) school outside of the U.S. must have a transcript evaluation completed by World Education Services (WES) or Educational Credential Evaluators (ECE).
+- Any student attending secondary (high) school outside of the U.S. must have a transcript evaluation completed by any of the organizations on the NACES membership list.